Hasimasi/ding/FAQ.md

 ### How do I get an ID?
 **To get IDs**, turn on Developer Mode in the Discord client (`User Settings` -> `Appearance`) and then right-click your name/icon **anywhere** in the client and select `Copy ID`.

+**For role IDs**, you instead need to start the bot and use the command `!listids`.
+Role IDs aren't obtainable using Developer Mode.

 <p align="center">
 <img src="http://i.imgur.com/QlQ8U3U.png">
 </p>